pythonph/pycon-organizer-manual/program.md

 ## During the PyCon
 - Ready the speakers before their speaking slot.
 - Remind the emcee of things that needs to be mentioned.
-(Check the Emcee section)
+(Check the [Emcee section](emcee.md))

+## After the PyCon
+- Provide feedback and suggestions on the experience of the committee

 ## Selecting the Speakers